-Liberal Studies Program > First-Year Program > For Faculty >
+Liberal Studies Program > First-Year Program > For Faculty > FAQ

 Common Hour (Chicago Quarter)

 Within each Chicago Quarter class, one hour of class each week (10 hours total) is dedicated to Common Hour, a co-curricular program designed to address common issues of transition for first-year students.
 Common Hour is comprised of information sessions, discussions, activities and workshops led by Chicago Quarter Mentors and staff professionals and designed to help students make a successful academic and developmental transition into DePaul University.
-The new 2017 curriculum centers on three key ideas: understanding and believing in myself; connecting to the DePaul community; and transitioning to college.
+The curriculum centers on three key ideas: understanding and believing in myself; connecting to the DePaul community; and transitioning to college.